Nexusoft/nw-modules-documentation/developer-guide/app-modules/README.md

 ![webview's area by default](./webview.JPG)

-However, in case that you don't have those needs and just want to simplify your code, or you don't use React on your module (`Panel` is a React component), yet you still want your module UI to be wrapped in a `Panel`, in your [`nxs_package.json`](../nxs_package.json.md) you can add:
+However, in case that you don't have those needs and just want to simplify your code, or you don't use React on your module (`Panel` is a React component), yet you still want your module UI to be wrapped in a `Panel`, in your [`nxs_package.json`](../nxs_package.json.md) file, you can set:

 ```js
 {